Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 Moisturize With a Reparative Night Cream

 Although micellar water contains active ingredients, concentrations are too low to meet treatment thresholds.
-That’s why it’s important to follow nighttime cleansing with a cream; one with ceramides at best.
+That’s why it’s important to follow nighttime cleansing with a cream.
+At best, one with ceramides.

 What Are Ceramides?